Wow. I can’t believe it’s been a year since I came back from travelling... and four years since I graduated… and nine years since I left high school.

 The thing is, nothing happened.
 Nothing went wrong.
 When we said forever, we meant it.
 We loved each other, and we helped each other navigate those odd, awkward, hilarious years.
 We stuck together through it all, day-in, day-out because it was convenient and easy, and there was no choice.
 We didn’t have to arrange plans, because our social schedule was created for us in the form of break and lunch times.
 Losing touch happens and is totally normal.
 You can still cherish the memories and the people that made those years so great.

 Nostalgia is personal for everyone, but for me there are two areas that cause me the most angst: losing loved ones, and a recent breakup.
 Grieving is normal for someone you loved who has died, and people (of course) make allowances for it.
-But what about grieving for someone you loved that is still here?
-Even when the end is amicable and you still have a lot of love and respect for each other, it doesn’t make it any easier to think about everything you did and had together, and imagining the life you might’ve had if X or Y worked out differently.
+But what about grieving for someone you once loved that is still here?
+Even when the end is fairly amicable and you still have respect for each other, it doesn’t make it any easier to think about everything you did together or feel angry that you allowed yourself to be hurt.